Review: Full Frontal Follow-Up

 After another break in the action the test moves over to a one-minute effort that goes to failure.
 The last time I took this test I exploded out of the gate and failed nearly immediately.
 This time I revved up the Hammer trainer and hovered way outside the suggested wattage but fast enough to be sprint-worthy.
 I maintained the effort once seated and kept hammering away to the end of the test.
 Part of me wanted a good showing; the other part wanted the whole awful experience to end.
 Here is where I shocked myself.
 My new effort recorded a remarkable gain of nearly thirty percent better than my baseline.
 One of the tests I hardly focused on became my biggest increase of the 4DP.

 Throughout the experience I amassed quite a list of variables.
 The first set of variables I mentioned above with regards to my baseline test occurring within a training plan.
 For the second round I was quite rigid in following their 4DP training plan, tapering for the optimum experience.
 Another variable came in anticipation.
 I knew what to expect and had a baseline to strive for.
 Having positive numbers kept me motivated through the twenty-minute FTP effort.
-Finally I took the trainer itself into consideration to anticipate winding up the trainer before sprinting.
+Finally I took the trainer itself into consideration to anticipate winding it up before sprinting.
 I think it was the second sprint that saw me take off well before the test, possibly exhausting my effort.
 The numbers changed very little in the longer effort and remarkably in one of the shorter efforts.
 If I had destroyed the twenty-minute interval, I would have questioned one of the outcomes.

 My hypothesis, though broad, explored whether I made gains over the eight weeks between FTP tests.
-As it turns out I made significant gains in my one-minute effort and correlative gains in the other three areas.
-I think the results are certainly genuine and display gains from training plans available through The Sufferfest’s app.
+As it turns out I made significant gains in my one-minute effort and consitent correlative gains in the other three areas.
+I think the results are certainly genuine and display advancements from training plans available through The Sufferfest’s app.
 The last time I completed the 4DP test, my results stated I was classified as a sprinter.
 I was excited with that designation.
 After today’s test, the email featuring my results revised that classification.
 I am now an ‘Attacker.’
 I’ve ditched the company of Marcel Kittel and joined the ranks of Philippe Gilbert, Lizzie Deignan, and Alejandro Valverde.
 I think that’s a pretty remarkable group to join.